ode

 In the following example, we solve the ODE dx/dt = A x(t) + B u(t)

-with u(t)=sin(omega*t)
+with u(t)=sin(omega*t).

-Notice the extra arguments of f
+Notice the extra arguments of f:

-are passed to function f
+omega are passed to function f in a list.

 function xdot=linear(t, x, A, u, B, omega) xdot=A*x+B*u(t,omega) endfunction function ut=u(t, omega) ut=sin(omega*t) endfunction A=[1 1;0 2]; B=[1;1]; omega=5; y0=[1;0]; t0=0; t=[0.1,0.2,0.5,1]; ode(y0,t0,t,list(linear,A,u,B,omega))